-- (1) The Governor, on the advice of the Executive Council, must appoint a suitably qualified person with appropriate skill, knowledge and expertise to be the St Helena Communications Regulator to perform the functions conferred on the Regulator by this Ordinance and other legislation. - (2) For the purposes of this Ordinance and regulations made under it, if the office of the Regulator is vacant due to illness, absence or other cause or if the Regulator is unable to perform the functions conferred upon them, those functions shall be performed by the Attorney General. - (3) Except as provide in subsections (4) and section 10, the Regulator is not subject to the direction or control of any person or authority when carrying out the duties of administering and enforcing this Ordinance. - (4) In exercising the powers or performing the functions under this Ordinance, the Regulator must have regard to- - (a) the objectives and regulatory principles in sections 3 and 4, and the policy objectives of the Government, - (b) the objectives of the Regulator as set out in section $6^{12}$ , and - (c) any other principles which appear to the Regulator to represent the best approach in the pertaining circumstances of St Helena. - (5) The Regulator must be provided with sufficient financial and human resources to enable the Regulator to perform the functions under this Ordinance and to do all things necessary for, or ancillary or reasonably incidental to, the performance of such functions, and these resources are to paid out of sums duly appropriated from the Consolidated Fund.
+- (1) The Governor, on the advice of the Executive Council, must appoint a suitably qualified person with appropriate skill, knowledge and expertise to be the St Helena Communications Regulator to perform the functions conferred on the Regulator by this Ordinance and other legislation. - (2) For the purposes of this Ordinance and regulations made under it, if the office of the Regulator is vacant due to illness, absence or other cause or if the Regulator is unable to perform the functions conferred upon them, those functions shall be performed by the Attorney General or another officer designated by the Attorney General.

+- (3) Except as provided for in subsection (4) and section 1010, the Regulator is not subject to the direction or control of any person or authority when carrying out the duties of administering and enforcing this Ordinance. - (4) In exercising the powers or performing the functions under this Ordinance, the Regulator must have regard to- - (a) the objectives and regulatory principles in sections 311 and 412, and the policy objectives of the Government, - (b) the objectives of the Regulator as set out in section 6^{13} , and - (c) any other principles which reasonably appear to the Regulator to represent the best approach in the pertaining circumstances of St Helena. - (5) The Regulator must be provided with sufficient financial and human resources to enable the Regulator to perform the functions under this Ordinance, and these resources are to be paid out of sums duly appropriated from the Consolidated Fund.